 The University is committed to providing and strengthening an educational, working, and living environment where students, faculty, staff, and visitors are free from sex discrimination of any kind.
-The University prohibits discrimination based on sex, which includes pregnancy, sexual orientation and gender identity, and other types of Sexual Misconduct.
-Sexual Misconduct is a broad term encompassing all forms of gender-based harassment or discrimination and unwelcome behavior of a sexual nature.
-The term includes Sexual Harassment, Sexual Assault, Sexual Exploitation, Stalking, Public Indecency, Interpersonal (Dating, Domestic, or Family) Violence, Dating Violence, Sexual Violence, and any other misconduct based on sex.
+The University prohibits discrimination based on sex, which includes pregnancy, sexual orientation, gender identity, gender expression, and other types of Sexual Misconduct.
+Sexual Misconduct is a broad term encompassing all forms of gender-based harassment or discrimination and unwelcome behavior of a sexual nature, including

+- Sexual Harassment,

+- Sexual Assault.

+- Sexual Exploitation,

+- Stalking,

+- Public Indecency,

+- Interpersonal Violence, including Dating, Domestic, or Family Violence,

+- Sexual Violence,

+- and any other misconduct based on sex.